Bobby Darin Sings Doctor Dolittle

+The album was released on compact disc by Edsel Records on August 13, 2007, paired with Darin's 1968 album Bobby Darin Born Walden Robert Cassotto.

 Reception

 Music critic JT Griffith wrote in his Allmusic review "Not an essential Darin album, even to crazed fans.
 The songs are solid but the material is (obviously) neither his most weighty nor his most fun...
 One of the few genuine missteps in Darin's career."